HM Prison Birmingham: After the riot

 Prisoners did little to conceal use of psychoactive substances or trade in those substances and staff accepted the situation.
 Prisoners who had taken spice walked around like zombies.
 There had been three "likely" drug-related deaths since the previous inspection.
 It had been noted that spice and similar drugs were available at Birmingham Prison.
 Inspectors stated, "We witnessed many prisoners under the influence of drugs and some openly using and trafficking drugs around the prison.
 Incidents involving new psychoactive substances (NPS) were routine and we often smelt cannabis on the wings.
 Shockingly, staff were too often ambivalent and accepting of such incidents."
 Other findings were, the prison was "exceptionally violent and fundamentally unsafe", many prisoners and staff lived and worked in fear, frightened, vulnerable prisoners segregated themselves in locked cells but faeces and urine were thrown through their door panels, prisoners could misbehave, "with near impunity", many prisoners were living in, "squalor and little was done to adequately occupy them, leaving many simply to mill around on wings", Birmingham prison was "failing in its responsibility to protect the public by preparing prisoners adequately for release, including hundreds of sex offenders" Peter Clarke wants an independent analysis, "as to how HMP Birmingham descended into appalling, chaotic conditions."
-The Independent Monitoring Board for the prison stated part of the problem was that the prison reopened to soon after the December 2016 riot.
+The Independent Monitoring Board for the prison stated part of the problem was that the prison reopened too soon after the December 2016 riot.
 This was because of, "commercial pressures" and increasing numbers of prisoners.
 Chair, Roger Swindells said, "Re-opening without CCTV on those wings, and with various services not fully functioning and with limited access to education facilities did not assist in provision of a safe stable environment for the men in the prison."